Collections

 Archives

-Set is used extensively in the model for Archives.
+The Set class is used extensively to model Archives.

 Auction Lots

 The set of objects in an auction lot are also modeled as a Set.
-These are not curated in the same way as a museum collection, and are not necessarily ever brought together physically, but are being put up for auction as a single entity.
+These are not curated in the same way as a museum collection, are not necessarily ever brought together physically, and may not even be physical but instead digital objects, but are being put up for auction as a single entity.
 Similarly, the set of objects used in an exhibition is also modeled as a Set.

 Collection Specific Information

-Information about a resource that is specific to the context of the set that they are part of, such as the accession number of an object for that particular collection, can be described using the AttributeAssignment
+Information about an entity that is specific to the context of the set that they are part of, such as the accession number of an object for that particular collection, can be described using the AttributeAssignment